kismetwireless/kismet-web-docs/content/en/docs/readme/installing/linux.md

 ### Configure

 This will find all the specifics about your system and prepare Kismet for compiling.
 If you have any missing dependencies or incompatible library versions, they will show up here.

 ```bash
 cd kismet
 ./configure
 ```

 Pay attention to the summary at the end and look out for any warnings!
-The summary will show key features and raise warnings for missing dependencies which will drastically affect the compiled Kismet.
+The summary will show key features and raise warnings for missing dependencies.
+You may need to install additional libraries (or additional `-devel` development packages), especially if compiling the latest git code.

 If you're compiling for a remote capture platform *only*, check the [remote capture docs](/docs/readme/remotecap/remotecap/) for more information.

 ### Compile

 If you are compiling a fresh checkout, the version file will be automatically generated.
 If you use one git checkout and recompile on demand, be sure to update the version file:

 ```bash
 make version